 All graduate programs in the Department of Mathematical Sciences are designed to take high-quality students, with a strong background in mathematics, and transform them into full-fledged practitioners of the discipline of mathematics.
 For students seeking the M.S. we seek to broaden and deepen their knowledge of mathematics and properly train them for a mathematics related career.
-For students seeking the Ph.D. we again seek to broaden and deepen their knowledge of mathematics and also to train them as practitioners so that they may impact the discipline in a deep and meaningful way.
+For students seeking the Ph.D. we again seek to broaden and deepen their knowledge of mathematics and groperly train them for a mathematics and also to train them as practitioners so that they may impact the discipline in a deep and meaningful way.